Go Ad-Free

 The gut microbiome has an important impact on emotional resilience in humans and cognitive capability in mice.

 A decade or so ago, no one would have imagined that the bacteria in your digestive tract could in any way interact with your brain.
 We assumed that the brain and the belly were completely isolated.
 But there is growing evidence that the brain and belly communicate, thanks in part to microbes in our digestive tracts.
-A new study suggests that the gut microbiome can impact memory.
+A few recent studies suggest that the gut microbiome can impact memory.
 In fact, there seems to be a strong link between the microbiota in our intestines and our state of mental health.
+Let’s look at the most recent evidence first.

 Scientists have long recognized that the brain can influence the digestive tract.
 People who have to give an important talk often report butterflies in the stomach.
 This can even make them nauseated.
 That is a clear impact of the emotions on the gut itself.

-Now, researchers at UCLA report that the brain-gut microbiome system “plays an influential role on mental health.”
+Researchers at UCLA reported a few years ago that the brain-gut microbiome system “plays an influential role on mental health.”
 They analyzed the components of the gut microbiota and found certain patterns associated with emotional resilience (Nature Mental Health, June 21, 2024).

 People with a favorable balance of microbes in their stool were less likely to report symptoms of depression or anxiety.
 Their bacteria also appeared to have better energy metabolism, lower inflammation and more adaptability.
 According to the investigators, these findings suggest that a healthy microbiome could improve people’s ability to face stressful situations with resilience.
 We still don’t know, however, whether attempts to alter the microbiota will be successful.